Vanuatu’s Incredible Blue Lagoons, not one but three!

 Nanda Blue Hole

-This is located mid-way up the east coast of Santo, approximately 32km from Luganville, or a 40-minute drive.
-The entrance to the Nanda Blue Hole is on the right-hand side of the road and is well signposted.
-There is a small house to the side of the entrance where you pay your 1000 vatu entry fee.
+The Nanda Blue Hole is located mid-way up the east coast of Santo, approximately 32km from Luganville or a 40-minute drive.
+The entrance is on the right-hand side of the road and is well signposted.
+There is a small house to the side of the entrance where you pay your 1000 Vatu (USD 9) entry fee.

 Continue down the small dirt road for a few hundred meters until you reach a small carpark.
 From there the incredibly blue water of the Nanda Blue Hole is just a 50-meter walk.